LAVA-LAB/prmc-sensitivity/README.md

 See the .drn files in the `models/slipgrid/` folder for examples of how these models are defined.

 ### Parametric robust Markov chains
-When running `run_prmc.py` for prMCs, the script actually loads a pMC and extends this model into a prMC, by creating uncertainty sets around the provided parameter instantiation.
+When running `run_prmc.py` for prMCs, the script actually loads a pMC and extends this model into a prMC, by creating uncertainty sets (of the type passed to the `--uncertainty_model` argument) around the provided parameter instantiation.

 ### Parameter valuation files
 A parameter instantiation can be passed through the `--default_valuation` argument (see Section 5), or by providing a file using the `--parameters` argument.